PowerShell for Admins

 Judge Notes for Event 1

 A lot of you have been working too hard at solving the problem (both beginner and advanced).
 Some of this is clearly related to trying to offer a very complete solution but some look like attempts to write extra clever or elegant code.
 In the “real world”, there"™s probably not enough time or interest in putting lots of effort into these extras.
 The minimum it takes to achieve the goal is most often good enough.
+Here are a couple of examples to illustrate this (with the intent of providing a learning opportunity).

 Don Jones